 I also liked that if my baby fell asleep nursing I could rest her on the nursing pillow and still hold her while she slept and have my hands free to read or eat.

 You’ll also want at least two covers for your nursing pillow.
 This way if one nursing pillow cover is in the wash you still have one to use.
-And they do need washed.
-They get spit up on, pooped on, and every other baby related mess you can think of.
+And they do need to be washed.
+They get spit up on, pooped on, and every other baby related mess you can think of

 Choose the clear lanolin over a brand that is yellowish to minimize staining your clothes.
 Even the clear stuff can leave a stain because it’s greasy.
 I wore an undershirt or tank top between my bra and nicer shirts to avoid ruining good clothes.